2008

 Now that I have a mingw32 build of ruby I can build my extensions against it.

-Normally when building an extensions I do rake ext:build.
-Which under the
+Normally when building an extensions I do rake ext:build

 covers does: